JetBrains-Research/litmuskt/README.md

 ## Notes

-* Setting thread affinity is not supported on MacOS (yet?).
-As such, `getAffinityManager()` returns `null` on MacOS.
+* Setting thread affinity is not supported on macOS (yet?).
+As such, `getAffinityManager()` returns `null` on macOS.
 * Currently, there is no CLI or any other defined interface.
 The `main()` function is quite messy and likely will remain so (at least for now).
-* For some reason, running a lot of different tests in one go will drastically reduce the performance and weak outcomes frequency.
+* For some reason, running a lot of different tests in one go will drastically reduce the performance and weak outcomes' frequency.
 For now, better avoid running for longer than 5 minutes.
 * All cases of currently found weak behaviors can be consistently found in under a minute.